ukri-excalibur/excalibur-tests/README.md

 different Spack environment by setting the environment variable `EXCALIBUR_SPACK_ENV` described above.

-## Contributing new systems or benchmarks
+## Contributing new systems or benchmarks and other information

 Feel free to add new benchmark apps or support new systems that are part of the ExCALIBUR benchmarking collaboration.
 Read [`CONTRIBUTING.md`](./CONTRIBUTING.md) for more details.
+The file [`SYSTEMS.md`](./SYSTEMS.md) contains information about the use of this framework on specific systems.